Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Dynamical system analysis of the BIII metric in models

-The evolution of density parameters against the cosmological redshift for the considered model with the constrained values of the model parameters has also been studied and compared with the standard $\Lambda$CDM results in Fig.~\ref{fig2}.
-From the plots, one can find that there are no pure radiation, matter, or dark energy phases as we found them in the standard $\Lambda$CDM results but shows the dominance of radiation or matter or dark energy in those phases in BIII Universe as the density parameters never reached unity.
-The gap between the maximum value of any density parameters from unity is mainly due to the presence of anisotropy along with the considered specific model.
-The anisotropy causes deformation in the spacetime leading to shear energy storing in the spacetime fabric which contributes to the total density of the Universe.
-Apart from that there is a shift in the value of $z$ from the standard $\Lambda$CDM results in BIII Universe for the considered model at which the matter-dominated phase had started dominating over the radiation-dominated phase.
+The evolutionary development of density parameters versus the cosmological redshift ($z$) for the considered $f(R,T)$ model with the constrained values of the model parameters has also been studied and compared the graphical results with the standard $\Lambda$CDM model findings in Fig.~\ref{fig2}.
+From the plots, one can find that there exists no ideal radiation, matter, or dark energy phases as we found them in the standard $\Lambda$CDM results, but show the dominance of radiation or matter or dark energy in those phases in BIII Universe as the density parameters never reached unity.
+The gap between the unity and the maximum value of any density parameter is mainly due to the presence of directional anisotropy along with the considered specific model.
+The anisotropy causes deformation in the spacetime, leading to shear energy stored in the spacetime fabric which also contributes in the Universe's total density.
+Apart from that, there is a shift in the value of $z$ from the standard $\Lambda$CDM results in BIII Universe for the considered model, when the matter-dominated phase had started dominating over the radiation-dominated phase.
 This shift is again due to the contribution of anisotropy and the effect of the model.
 Thus, we can remark that anisotropy may influence the evolutionary track of the BIII Universe.